Elac Education Trust is a registered organisation, set up in 2015, which carries out not-for-profit educational projects overseas.

 These are similar to those in which we specialise in the UK, delivered overseas for students who lack the financial resources to join our UK programmes.
 The Trust’s work will focus on younger learners (11 – 17), which is the age range in which we have the greatest experience, and beneficiaries will be chosen on a needs basis regardless of ethnicity, gender, politics, or sexuality.
-So far, we have run three successful courses in Israel.
+So far, we have run three successful courses in Israel and one in Slovakia.
 (See PROJECTS)

 The Trust will consider a number of other activities in future, such as sponsoring teachers to work with other charitable organisations or directly with schools overseas, and also supporting individuals to attend language courses in the UK.

 Through the work of the Trust we hope to benefit as many young learners as possible, in a range of settings and formats, helping them develop their communication skills, increasing their motivation to continue to learn, and broadening their horizons as they face an increasingly globalised culture.

 Currently we are supporting a primary school in Tukongote, Zambia, via a local charity.